-- standards.
-The VSTL shall create a test plan that identifies the differences between the new and old standards and, based upon the differences, fully retest all hardware and software components affected. - 4.4.3.
+- 4.6.2.4.
+EAC Identified Systems.
+Previously certified systems identified for retesting by the EAC (see Section 3.4.4) shall be tested as directed by the Program Director (after consultation with technical experts as necessary). - 4.6.2.5.
+Certification Upgrade.
+A previously certified system submitted for testing to a new voting system standard (without modification) shall be tested in a manner necessary to ensure that the system meets all requirements of the new standard.
+The VSTL shall create a test plan that identifies the differences between the new and old standards and, based upon the differences, fully retest all hardware and software components affected. - 4.6.3.
 Format.
-Test labs shall issue test plans consistent with the requirements in VVSG, Vol. II and any applicable EAC guidance. - 4.4.4.
+Test labs shall issue test plans consistent with the format outlined in Appendix D of this document and any applicable EAC guidance. - 4.6.4.
 EAC Approval.
 All test plans are subject to EAC approval.
-No test report will be accepted for technical review unless the test plan on which it is based has been approved by EAC's Program Director. - 4.4.4.1.
+No test report will be accepted for technical review unless the test plan on which it is based has been approved by EAC's Program Director. - 4.6.4.1.
 Review.
 All test plans must be reviewed for adequacy by the Program Director.
 For each submission, the Program Director will determine whether the test plan is acceptable or unacceptable.
-Unacceptable plans will be returned to the laboratory for further action.
-Acceptable plans will be approved.
-Although Manufacturers may direct test labs to begin testing before approval of a test plan, the Manufacturer bears the full risk that the test plan (and thus any tests preformed) will be deemed unacceptable. - 4.4.4.2.
+Unacceptable plans will be returned to the VSTL for further action.
+Acceptable plans will be approved and appropriate notifications will be made.
+Although Manufacturers may direct test labs to begin testing before approval of a test plan, the Manufacturer bears the full risk that the test plan (and thus any tests preformed) may be deemed unacceptable. - 4.6.4.2.
 Unaccepted Plans.
-If a plan is not accepted, the Program Director will return the submission to the Manufacturer's identified VSTL for additional action.
-Notice of unacceptability will be provided in writing to the laboratory and include a description of the problems identified and steps required to remedy the test plan.
+If a test plan is not accepted, the Program Director will return the submission to the Manufacturer's identified VSTL for additional action.
+Notice of unacceptability will be provided in writing to the laboratory and include a description of the deficiencies identified and steps required to remedy the test plan.
 A copy of this notice will also be sent to the Manufacturer.
 Questions concerning the notice shall be forwarded to the Program Director in writing.
-Plans that have not been accepted may be resubmitted for review after remedial action is taken. - 4.4.4.3.
+Plans that have not been accepted may be resubmitted for review after remedial action is taken. - 4.6.4.3.
 Effect of Approval.
 Approval of a test plan is required before a test report may be filed.
-In most cases, approval of a test plan signifies that the tests proposed, if performed properly, are sufficient to fully test the system.
-A test plan, however, is approved based on the information submitted.
-New or additional information may require a change in testing requirements at any point in the certification process. - 4.5.
-Testing.
-During testing, Manufacturers are responsible for enabling VSTLs to report any changes to a voting system or an approved test plan directly to the EAC.
-Manufacturers shall also enable VSTLs to report all test failures or anomalies directly to the EAC. - 4.5.1.
-Changes.
-Any changes to a voting system, initiated as a result of the testing process, will require submission of an updated Implementation Statement, functional diagram, and System Overview document and, potentially, an updated test plan.
-Test plans must be updated whenever a change to a voting system requires deviation from the test plan originally approved by the EAC.
-Changes requiring alteration or deviation from the originally approved test plan must be submitted to the EAC (by the VSTL) for approval before the completion of testing.
-The submission shall include an updated
+EAC approval of the Test Plan does not mean the EAC accepts responsibility that efforts described in the Test Plan will produce full and adequate testing to certify the system.
+The following discuss the meaning of EAC's approval of the Test Plan: - Approval simply signifies that the tests proposed, if performed properly, appear to be sufficient to fully test the system.
+A final determination of the sufficiency of the testing is a global evaluation based on the test plan,